 - Ask to see their Safe Food accreditation certificate for this year.
 We issue a new one at the start of every year to accredited businesses.

-- Ask for their Safe Food accreditation number and search for it on our Food Business register.
+- Ask for their Safe Food accreditation number and search for it on our Accreditation register.
 This online register helps verify that the individual or business holds a current Safe Food accreditation.

 If you suspect that an individual or business may be operating without an accreditation, please notify us by calling 1800 300 815 or completing this online form.
 All complaints are treated anonymously and will be followed up.